Lord-Topa/dateMicroservice/README.md

 * *get full date* -- This command will return the date and day of the week in a YYYY-MM-DD,dayOfTheWeek format

 * *exit* -- This command will clear the dateMicroservice.txt file and will kill the microservice process

+## Sequence Diagram:

+* The main program requests the date, day of the week, or both by writing a command to a textfile

+* The micro-service processes the command and then clears the contents of the text file and replaces them with the output